Pancolitis, also called ulcerative colitis, is a long-term disease that affects the colon.

 Precisely what causes the immune system to behave in this way is unclear.
 Most experts believe that genetic and environmental factors may be responsible.

 Inflammation of the bile ducts (ducts that carry bile from the liver) is called primary sclerosing cholangitis and can cause itchy skin and fatigue.
 The gases can also get trapped in the colon, causing it to swell; this is known as the Toxic Megacolon and requires emergency treatment, as it can be life-threatening.

 People with pancolitis also have an increased risk of developing bowel cancer, so regular check-ups are recommended.

 Who is affected?

 Pancolitis is a rare disease.
-It is calculated for every 1,000 people a new case is diagnosed each year.
-The condition usually appears in a person between 15 and 30 years of age.
+It is calculated for every 1,000 people; a new case is diagnosed each year.
+The condition usually appears in people between 15 and 30 years of age.